nelab-utokyo/beatsync/README.md

 # Overview
-This is the source code for "Innate beat synchronisation in rat", Ito et. al..
+This is the source code for "Spontaneous beat synchronization in rats: Neural dynamics and motor entrainment", Ito et. al..

 Directories are divided into five depending on the experiment.
 <br>